quizzer

 Everybody who employs H1B is on FULL-TIME JOB only.
 There is no exception to that.
 But the employer can ask his employee to goto any client place to perform the work that the company agreed upon, that is in between the employer and client/third-party vendor.
 There is nothing to deal with H1B here.
 H1Bs are always work on a FULL-TIME JOB only with their employer.
 I don't know what is your problem?
 You are misleading H1B program on how it works.

-• The Great Wall Of China To Be
+hair The Great Wall of China

-• nogc_noproblem
+nogc_noproblem

 08-08 02:42 PM